leonardehrenfried/python-sdk/README.rst

 The relayr Python Library
 =========================

 Welcome to the relayr Python Library.
-The repository_ provides Python developers with programmatic access points to the relayr platform.
+The repository provides you Python developers with programmatic access points to the relayr platform.

 These include access to the relayr cloud via the relayr API_ as well as